-The Board may refuse to address an issue if the individual proposing the topic has not first attempted to resolve the matter through the appropriate established procedures and policies.
 The Board reserves the right to impose reasonable restrictions on the number of items placed on the agenda and the number of spokespersons for any given public comment period.
 In the event the Board agenda is full, items may be rescheduled for the next regular Board meeting.

-Public Comment Period
+Public Comment Regarding an Agenda Item

-A period of time not to exceed thirty (30) minutes, unless extended by the Board, will be allotted for public comment by District residents and staff members who have received prior approval and placement on the agenda.
-Individuals who have not been placed on the agenda, pursuant to this policy, may not speak during the public comment period.
+A period of time up to thirty (30) minutes-will be allotted for public comment by District residents and staff members who seek to address the Board regarding an item on the agenda included in the notice of the meeting.
+District residents and staff members wishing to make public comment must notify the Board Secretary in writing by 4:00 p.m. the Friday before the regular Board meeting and must identify the agenda item they wish to address.
 The Board has established a maximum limit of five minutes per approved spokesperson, thus allowing a maximum number of participants in the allotted time period.
+Should there be multiple speakers, the Board may limit comments to five minutes or less based on the number of speakers.
 Only items from the posted agenda may be discussed during the public comment period.
 Board members or other representatives from the District will not respond during the meeting to comments made during the period for public comment.
 All questions will be responded to by an appropriate person within a reasonable period of time.

+Rev. 1/19 Rev. 3/22 REV. 12/22